card on file

 • Customers who have their card details on file are more likely to complete their transactions, reducing cart abandonment.

-• Reauthorisation.
-Businesses using card-on-file payments can configure their settings to require reauthorisation for future online purchases.
+• Reauthorisation: Businesses using card-on-file payments can configure their settings to require reauthorisation for future online purchases.
 This makes the payment process more secure for your business.

-• One-click transactions.
-Companies such as Amazon use one-click checkouts that allow customers to complete a transaction in a single click.
+• One-click transactions: Companies such as Amazon use one-click checkouts that allow customers to complete a transaction in a single click.
 This is convenient for the customer and also drastically reduces cart abandonment rates.

-4. Merchants Must Ensure Secure Payment Credentials and Practices
+4. Merchants Must Ensure Secure Payment Credentials

-5. A Reputable Payment Processing Company Can Help Mitigate Risks
+5. Reputable Payment Processing Companies Mitigate Risks

 • Always get consent from the cardholder to store their payment information.